bennColl-cs4387/sizar/README.md

 As part of the third assignment, I have added the [codebase evaluation](https://github.com/bennColl-cs4387/sizar/blob/main/first-issue/codbase-evaluation.md) for my first fix.

+For the fourth assignment, I have documented how I [built PyCaret from source](https://github.com/bennColl-cs4387/sizar/blob/main/first-issue/build_from_source.md) on my local machine.

-For the fourth assignment, I am writing an essay on my pick for the first fix and solution proposal:
+I am writing an essay on my pick for the first fix and solution proposal:
 &rarr; [Sizar - CS4387-Essay-Picking-First-Issue](https://docs.google.com/document/d/1y63Nj9xfDUoSn9NVLLc2NCfYrLQRbkg7Me7EKZ3WW9I)